 Day Two: Plantation Tours

 Is it strange to visit a plantation when they have such a dark history?
 While exploring New Orleans I felt it was vital to see this part of it.
 The plantations gave me a valuable understanding of a key part of US history that I didn’t learn enough about in school.
+Check out this tour of the Destrehan Plantation for an in-depth look.

 The Whitney Plantation